Removing State from Network Functions

 Ethernet Extensions and Multi-Chassis EtherChannel ( MEC )

-Requires protected DWDM or direct fibers and works between two data centers only.
+It requires protected DWDM or direct fibers and works only between two data centers.
 It cannot support multi-datacenter topology, i.e., a full mesh of data centers, but it can help hub and spoke topologies.

 Because vPC and VSS create a single connection from an STP perspective, disjoint STP instances can be deployed in each data center.
 Such isolation can be achieved with BPDU Filtering on the DCI links or Multiple Spanning Tree ( MST ) regions on each site.